There are so many moments to enjoy coffee throughout the day.

-You might think you have no time to make your own coffee cake, but you work hard already, why not dedicate some of your energy into treating yourself?
+You might think you have no time to make your own cinnamon roll coffee cake, but you work hard already, why not dedicate some of your energy into treating yourself?
 You deserve it, just as you earned a good cappuccino.

 There’s a sense of accomplishment into making a good baked treat.
 Like your grandma used to do it, and perhaps your mom too.
 Ditch the store-bought cakes and prove to yourself you can make them just as good, or better!